-6.1.2430 WHILE
+6.1.2430 WHILE Interpretation: Interpretation semantics for this word are undefined.

 Compilation: (C: dest -- orig dest)

 Put the location of a new unresolved forward reference orig onto the control flow stack, under the existing dest.
 Append the run-time semantics given below to the current definition.
 The semantics are incomplete until orig and dest are resolved (e.g., by REPEAT).